chaoss/wg-dei/goal_event_diversity.md

 Comments/Discussion

-update to consider goals as identified in NumFocus Discover-Cookbook for events
+TODO: update to consider goals as identified in NumFocus Discover-Cookbook for events

 https://github.com/numfocus/discover-cookbook